 Step 8: If needed attach any appendixes, terms of service etc. to the draft.

-Step 9: Finally insert an email message for the recipient, choose signature type, and press Sign.
+Step 9: Finally insert an email message for the recipient and choose signature type.

 2. Signing and sending a contract

-Press Sign then choose Sign & send.
-If you've added a phone number to your profile a code will be sent by SMS to you.
-If you haven't added a phone number yet you will be able to add one.
-The code you receive via SMS must now be inserted into the verification field and when you press Sign & send, the contract is signed and sent.
+A code will now be sent by SMS to you.
+The code you receive via SMS must now be inserted into the verification field and when you press Sign & send, the contract is signed and sent to the recipient(s).

 Once everything is in order, just lean back and wait for the recipient(s) to sign.
-If your recipient(s) needs some help, you can send them this: How to sign a received contract.
+If your recipient(s) needs some help, you can send them this: Receiving and signing a contract.